AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Separation by instance (:option:`-S instance`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this mode, two code regions coming from the same source construct will undergo separate coverage analyses if they come from different generic instances.
-Note that this requires specific compiler support,

 This ensures accurate per-instance coverage analysis even in the presence of inlining.

 .. _optimization: